Macfa/script/README.md

   this file isn't complete, add to few things .. ex) error in system log send a mail with full backup file on each 1 days and send filesystem disk capacity

+* chksize
+need a 1 parameter ( depth )
+get current file & dir list
+if it is file print size, or it is dir, move into. and recursion